 - 1. DIMENSIONING AND TOLERANCING METHODS PER ASME Y14.5M-1994. - 2.
 ALL DIMENSIONS ARE IN MILLIMETERS. - 3.
 BALL POSITION DESIGNATION PER JESD 95-1, SPP-010. - 4. e REPRESENTS THE SOLDER BALL GRID PITCH. - 5.
 SYMBOL "MD" IS THE BALL MATRIX SIZE IN THE "D" DIRECTION.
-SYMBOL "ME" IS THE BALL MATRIX SIZE IN THE "E" DIRECTION.
-IN IS THE NUMBER OF POPULATED SOLDER BALL POSITIONS FOR MATRIX SIZE MD X ME.
+SYMBOL "ME" IS THE BALL MATRIX SIZE IN THE "E" DIRECTION. n IS THE NUMBER OF POPULATED SOLDER BALL POSITIONS FOR MATRIX SIZE MD X ME. - Image: Construction (b) is measured at the maximum ball diameter in a plane parallel to datum C. - $\stackrel{\frown}{\longrightarrow}$ sd and se are measured with respect to datums a and b and define the position of the center solder ball in the outer row.